X-lab2017/oss101/Assignments/Assignment-typo.md

 If you don't understand the answer, do not immediately bounce back a demand for clarification.
 Use the same tools that you used to try and answer your original question (manuals, FAQs, the Web, skilled friends) to understand the answer.
 Than, if you still need to ask for clarrification, exhibit what you have learned.

 For example, suppose I tell you: "It sounds like you've got a stuck zentry; you'll need to clear it."
 Then: here's a *bad* followup question: "What's a zentry?"
-Here's a *good* followup qustion: "OK, I read the man page and zentries are only mentioned under the -z and -p switches.
+Here's a *good* followup question: "OK, I read the man page and zentries are only mentioned under the -z and -p switches.
 Neither of them says anything about clearing zentries.
 Is it one of these or am I missing something here?"

 ### Dealing with rudeness